Cyclokitty/100Days2018/README.md

 The job interview went well and I was given an assignment to complete by Monday.
 It's for android dev so sending a string and info about the sender phone to a recipient phone by ble.

 Only 3 days until Grad!!
 Hooray!

+## Day 10 ##
+### January 10, 2018 ###

+Some more Salesforce.

+An interesting speaker in class who discussed effective communication.
+Active listening.
+Thinking before you speak.
+Lots of interesting techniques to build on as time rolls.

+Worked some more on my image getter.
+Still need to display the images but now the View is better set up to do that.